You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Wash your hands before and after touching your oral anti-cancer medication.

-• Swallow each pill whole.
-Do not crush or chew your pills.
+• Swallow each capsule whole.
+Do not crush or chew your capsules.

 If you are a caregiver: